velox-apps/velox/README.md

 emit libraries into `runtime-wry-ffi/target`.
 If you prefer to build the Rust crate manually you can still run `cargo build` or `cargo build --release` inside `runtime-wry-ffi/`.

+## Create New Projects

+Use the [create-velox-app](https://github.com/velox-apps/create-velox-app) command to create a new blank project, starting from one of the built-in templates.

 ## Examples

 The repository includes several example applications demonstrating Velox capabilities.
 Examples are located in the `Examples/` directory.